anabugaenko/liquidity/README.md

 # liquidity

-A powerful Package for fitting and calibrating nonlinear response functions to quantify the liquidity and immediate and aggregate price impact of an order conditioned on order flow imbalance.
+A Python package for quantifying and calibrating intra-day liquidity in Continous Double auction Markets